 - Offer several bundles to give customers options and hopefully spread demand across multiple bundles.

-- Sell the items exclusively in bundles, so there are fewer opportunities to buy them.
+- Sell the items exclusively in product bundles on Shopify, so there are fewer opportunities to buy them.

 Additionally, the Shopify seller forums revealed that some merchants who sell product bundles struggle with tracking inventory by individual products and by bundles.
 Here’s an example: If your online store sells sweats and hoodies that can be bundled together for a discount, Shopify recognizes three SKUs.
 The sweats are item A, the hoodies are item B, and the bundle is item C. When someone buys a bundle, however, only the quantity of item C is reduced.
 This disrupts the rest of the inventory and gives sellers an inaccurate picture of their business’s standings.